ConductionNL/nl-design-skeleton-gatsby/docs/Contributing.md

 If you don't see your idea listed and you think it fits into the goals of this guide, open a pull request.

+## Use a coherent style

+To adhere a coding and writing style we use the already existing [StyleCI](https://styleci.io/).
+We are using StyleCi for automated test on our coding style.
+For additions to the documentation, we kindly request using [Grammarly](https://app.grammarly.com/)

 ## Setting up your environment

 This site is powered by [Read the Docs](https://docs.readthedocs.io/).
 Running it on your local machine requires installing [MkDocs](https://www.mkdocs.org/getting-started//).